MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 #### Approach 2: Manual approach to backing up code content

-If you don't take the Git integration approach, you can save the latest version of your code, files in Resources explorer and notebook snapshots in a version control system (e.g., Git) or in an external repository, and manually recover the Notebook content after a disaster:
+If you don't take the Git integration approach, you can save the latest version of your code, files in the resource explorer, and notebook snapshot in a version control system such as Git, and manually recover the notebook content after a disaster:

-1. Use the "Import Notebook" feature to import the notebook code you want to recover.
+1. Use the "Import notebook" feature to import the notebook code you want to recover.

     :::image type="content" source="./media/experience-specific-guidance/notebook-import-notebook-code.png" alt-text="Screenshot showing how to import notebook code.":::